 The Transformation Model of Practice is a non-linear model, and it is crucial to understand that as a key principle.
 There are not six steps to this model which, if taken in sequential order equal success.
 It is a model of practice, which applied to an organisation's particular environment, creates successful individual adoption of the EDRMS and good records and information management practices.
-The components each team focuses on improving, to maximise adoption within their environment, is dependent on the motivators and blockers to transformation in the organisation and the culture of the organisation.
+The components each team focuses on improving, to maximise adoption within their environment, is dependent on the motivators and blockers to transformation in the organisation and its culture.

-We can take the Strategic Planning component as an easy example.
+We can take the Strategic Vision component as an easy example.
 Unequivocally and not unexpectedly, strength in strategic planning is of benefit regardless of organisation size, particularly in driving Executive Leadership.
-However a small organisation with less than 100 end users is likely to be weak in the strategic planning component and still achieve the strength of leadership that will carry the project to success.
-But our research shows it is critical for an organisation of over 500 end users to demonstrate strength in Strategic Planning.
+However a small organisation with less than 100 end users is likely to be weak in the Strategic Vision component and still achieve the strength of leadership that will carry the project to success.
+But our research shows that an organisation of over 500 end users, it is critical to demonstrate strength in Strategic Vision.